 The vibrancy of California’s colour palette is matched by the energy connecting the free spirits making up America’s most populous state.
 It is home to the New Bohemians – urban farmers, artists, entrepreneurs and bloggers – who find a form of modern day treasure in a slower paced and more sustainable way of life.
 This lifestyle also attracts the fashion-forward crowd who frequent Coachella festival, and the artists and musicians who look to nearby Joshua Tree National Park for creative inspiration.

 This season, VILDNIS captures the understated confidence of California’s surf culture and Coachella’s desert-chic dress code with an injection of pastels, light blue frayed denim and relaxed slogan tees.
 And while we revel in the aesthetic synergy we share with the state’s unique take on west coast fashion, we’re particularly inspired by the leadership it shows in its commitment to renewable energy.

 Like VILDNIS, California sets itself ambitious targets for reducing its environmental impact.
 While its government is presently pursuing a complete ban on single use plastic, the nation is working collectively towards ensuring 1/3 of all its electricity comes from renewable resources in 2020.
 And they’re not stopping there – by 2050 they hope to generate 100% of its energy from sun, wind and water.

 Yes, California is just one state in one nation.
 But independently it has the world’s 6th largest economy when treated as a single country.
 By reducing its carbon imprint today, it has the power to inspire a movement that reaches the world over.

 Similarly, VILDNIS is one small brand in a big world of fashion.
-But we believe that every pair of frayed denim jeans, floaty summer dress or open-knit top has potential to set a change in motion.
+But we believe that every pair of frayed denim jeans, lace-fringed dress or crochet top has potential to set a change in motion.
 We hope you will be part of the movement.